 Related Reading: The importance of burning bridges after a breakup

 2. Seeking support from loved ones

 Another key man vs woman after breakup difference is their willingness to be open about it and share their vulnerabilities with even people in their innermost circle.
+The guy might be missing his relationship, but he’ll still be apprehensive of asking for support from the people around him.
 Tracy and Jonathan were in a relationship for 6 years, of which they had been living together for 4.
 However, things started to go downhill and Tracy decided to pull the plug after trying to make it work for a couple of years.

 “Two months after the breakup, I got a call from Jonathan’s mother enquiring where he was.
 She was worried as she hadn’t heard from him in over a fortnight.
 Curiously, she had no idea that we had broken up and I had moved out.
 I had to be one to break the news to her and it came as a shock to her,” Tracy says.

 It can seem surprising that Jonathan hadn’t confided in his family and friends about the breakup, especially considering how hard it can be to break up with someone you live with.
 Tracy, on the other hand, had reached out to everyone close to her after the breakup.
 Not only did she share the news with them but also leaned on them for emotional support to get through this difficult time.

 The fact that men and women after breakup have different philosophies on seeking support could stem from how society has established the traditional gender roles to each.
 It’s okay and encouraged for a female to talk about her feelings and express the feelings she may be going through.